 Promotion to Academic Term 3

-Effective 2010-2011, all students must successfully complete the following requirements of Engineering One prior to being promoted to Academic Term 3:
+All students must successfully complete the following requirements of Engineering One (EO) prior to being promoted to Academic Term 3:

 Work Term 1

 Students who complete all Engineering One requirements by the end of the Winter Semester may be eligible for a Work Term in the Spring Semester.
-In that case, the student must apply to determine eligibility and the course ENGI 200W Professional Development Seminars must also be completed by the end of the Winter Semester.
+Eligibility includes completing the prerequisite ENGI 200W Professional Development Seminars in the Fall semester of Engineering One.

 Students completing the requirements of Engineering One are required to apply for their major assignment by the last day of March of the academic year of admission, indicating their preferences for major in rank order.
 All Engineering students who meet promotion requirements from Engineering One at the end of the academic year of admission will be guaranteed a place in Academic Term 3, although not necessarily in the preferred major.
 The faculty reserves the right to limit the number of spaces available in each major.
 The faculty also reserves the right to guarantee admission into a particular major at the time of admission into the engineering program.